zzybluebell/tp/docs/UserGuide.md

    * The find is case-insensitive. e.g. `hans` will match `Hans`.
    * Only full words will be matched e.g. `Han` will not match `Hans`.
    * Find command is only allowed for **one single prefix** after **-mem/**.
-   * In one single prefix find command, it can have mupltiple arguments.
+   * In one single prefix find command, it can have multiple arguments.
    * E.g. To find id:00001 and id:00002 members' detail: "find -mem/ -id/00001 00002"
 </div>